ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY

 20 BEAD CHAPLET

-... a rosary with an enamelled cross
+... she wears a rosary with an

-the Elders.
-This was taken to symbolise
+Biblical scene, Susannah and the Elders.
+This was taken to

-the triumph of truth over false accusation."
+symbolize the triumph of truth over false accusation."

-VISIT THE SCOTTISH NATIONAL PORTRAIT GALLERY
+SCOTTISH NATIONAL PORTRAIT GALLERY

 1430 - 1500